hashicorp/vagrant/website/docs/source/v2/cli/box.html.md

 effectively choose whatever you want.
 This is the name that Vagrant searches for to match with the `config.vm.box` setting in Vagrantfiles.

+If an error occurs during the download or the download is interrupted with a Ctrl-C, then Vagrant will attempt to resume the download the next time it is requested.
+Vagrant will only attempt to resume a download for six hours after the initial download.

 ## Options

+* `--clean` - If given, Vagrant will remove any old temporary files from prior downloads of the same URL.
+This is useful if you don't want Vagrant to resume a download from a previous point, perhaps because the contents changed.

+* `--force` - When present, the box will be downloaded and overwrite any existing box with this name.

+* `--insecure` - When present, SSL certificates won't be verified if the URL is an HTTPS URL.

 * `--provider PROVIDER` - If given, Vagrant will verify the box you're adding is for the given provider.
 By default, Vagrant automatically